NoThreadsIO/ntio_sockets/README.md

 # NoThreads Sockets

-ntio_sockets - experimental asynchronous no-blocking sockets in C++20
+ntio_sockets - experimental asynchronous non-blocking sockets in C++20

 ## Motivation

-Write asynchronous code like synchronous one ofc.
-However, over the last few years I have been developing micro-services applications based on Docker for IoT branch.
+ThTo write asynchronous code like synchronous one.
+Over the last few years I have been developing micro-services applications based on Docker for IoT branch.
 Most of C or C++ communication libraries, that I use, provide asynchronous approach by using threads in the background.
 But I don't need it.
 If I want to utilize a few CPUs, I just run a few instances of the the same service.
-I consider the usage of the threads as a overkill.
+I consider the usage of the threads as an overkill.
 They only make my code bug prone and overcomplicated.
 I want to have simpler tools.

 I'm not very interested in development of this library for general purpose, I need it for future asynchronous